Chiedozie1234/base-commits/notes.md

-i also think builders would the most valuable in base i love base so much lets all stick to base
+i also think builders would the most valuable in base i love base so much lets all stick to base i can keep the commit going on for long